 Interviewed my friends:

-They said they like listening to music but making music is difficult for them, they thought about it but they gave up because they didn’t know much about music theory, Even though some of them can play musical instruments a little, they are not professionals and their skills are not enough for creating a song from nothing.
-The learning process is hard and boring, which gives them no sense of achievability, so they gave up in a short time.
+Some of them said they like listening to music but making music is difficult for them.
+They thought about it, but they gave up because they didn’t know much about music theory.
+Even though some of them can play musical instruments a little, they are not professionals and their skills are not enough for creating a song from nothing.
+The learning process is laborious and annoying, which gives them no sense of achievability, so they gave up in a short time.

 The target users have something in common, that is they listen to music all the time.
 So they might experience a feeling of inspiration when they are listening to music.
 They perhaps will want to make a song just like what they are listening to.
 From the queations asked online, we can obviously see that sometimes they have a melody in their mind so they want to make that melody into a fatastic song.
 But the problem is they don’t know how?
 Making music is like a privilege in the professional musician sphere, because they don’t know how to play musical instrument or cannot play very well.
 And using music making software is complicated for them.
 It will make people give up soon if it takes too much time to figure out how to use it.